Tokiheriniaina/Tokiheriniaina/README.md

 ## Hi there 👋

-👋Hi, I'm Toky form SAYNA.
+👋Hi, I'm Toky from SAYNA.
 It's digital school to learn all digitals jobs with a good familly spirit and game way.
 😄I'm interrested in code
 🤔I'm currently learning all things about development and specifically how to learn it.
 🌱I'm looking to collaborate on many projects to see all the methodoly development in the world, good luck for me!